top of page

 • A paradigm for regulation at the effector interface with RNA-binding proteins

 How RBPs convey regulatory instructions to the core effectors of RNA processing is unclear.
 We solved this puzzle for Unkempt by dissecting its effector interface.
 We identified an array of linear motifs that support direct contact with two central effectors of Unkempt, the CCR4-NOT complex and PABPC.
 We found that the spatial arrangement, dual-purpose motifs, and obligate homodimerization are required for high-avidity effector interactions that are mandatory for the accuracy of RNA targeting, translational repression, and control of cell morphology by Unkempt.
 We establish the molecular assembly and functional principles of an RBP–effector interface, with general implications for the evolution and function of RBP-operated regulatory networks.
-Find the story at bioRxiv.
+Find the story in Nature Communications.

 Image 9-27-23 at 12.26 AM.jpeg